JishanSaha/JishanSaha/README.md

 ## I'm Jishan Saha

 I am currently pursuing Web Development because I have always had a keen interest in coding.
-This September, I started a web development course at Humber College.
+In  September 2024, I started a web development course at Humber College.
 It's been a fantastic experience, and I'm enjoying the learning process.
 I hope to make new friends and gain references for my future endeavors in tech.

 ###  I’m currently learning:
 - C#